CSCfi/csc-user-guide/docs/apps/bwa.md

 ### Paired end alignment

-If you use the MEM algorithm you can do the paired-end alignment with just one command:
+If you use the MEM algorithm, you can do the paired-end alignment with just one command:
 ```text
 bwa mem Homo_sapiens.GRCh38.dna.toplevel.fa read1.fq read2.fq > aln.sam
 ```
-In this case of BWA-Backtrack algorithm you should first do a separate alignment run for each read file:
+In this case of BWA-Backtrack algorithm, you should first do a separate alignment run for each read file:
 ```text
 bwa aln Homo_sapiens.GRCh38.dna.toplevel.fa reads1.fq > aln1.sai

 bwa aln Homo_sapiens.GRCh38.dna.toplevel.fa reads2.fq > aln2.sai
 ```
-The two sai alignment files are combined with command bwa sampe:
+The two sai alignment files are combined with command `bwa sampe`:
 ```text
 bwa sampe Homo_sapiens.GRCh38.dna.toplevel.fa aln1.sai aln2.sai reads1.fq reads2.fq > aln.sam
 ```
-### Running BWA batch jobs in Puhti
+### Running BWA batch jobs on Puhti

 In Puhti, BWA jobs should be run as batch jobs.
-Below is a sample batch job file, for running a BWA job in Puhti:
+Below is a sample batch job file, for running a BWA job on Puhti:
 ```text
 #!/bin/bash
 #SBATCH --job-name=bwa